jamescasipong/fast_stock/README.md

 ### 5. Set up the Database

-* Make sure you have a PostgreSQL instance running, and create a database (e.g., `fast_stock`).
+1. Ensure you have a **PostgreSQL** instance running and create a database (e.g., `fast_stock`).
-* Update your `.env` file with the database connection URL.
+2. Update the `.env` file with your database connection details.

 ```ini
 DATABASE_URL=postgresql://username:password@localhost/fast_stock
 ```

-* Run migrations using Alembic:
+3. Run database migrations using Alembic:

 ```bash
 alembic upgrade head